mariekerkstoel/CV/README.md

 - Dutch (C1 level: native language)
 - English (C1 level: 3 years spent studying in the US)
-- French (C2 level: Having in lived in France several different times)
+- French (C2 level: Having in lived in France)

 ## Experience

-I'm fresh out of school so my experience is limited to countless student jobs.
+I'm fresh out of school so my experience is limited to numerous student jobs.

 **BbyB Chocolates** (September 2013 - September 2014)
 *Sale & Responsible for training other students*